-Gingival hyperplasia, also known as gum enlargement or hypertrophy, is an abnormal overgrowth of gum tissues surrounding teeth.
-The causes of this condition may range from poor oral hygiene or a side effect of some medications to systemic causes.
-If the enlarged gingiva is left untreated, it can affect your teeth alignment and cause teeth shifting.
-Also, it increases the risk of developing gum disease.
+Gingival hyperplasia, known as gum enlargement or gingival hypertrophy, is an abnormal overgrowth of the gum tissues surrounding teeth.
+This condition usually arises from poor oral hygiene, certain medications, or systemic causes.
+If left untreated, gingival hyperplasia can lead to teeth shifting and misalignment and increase the risk of developing gum disease.
 Gingival hyperplasia can usually be treated by improving oral hygiene habits.
-In more serious cases, your dentist may recommend surgical treatment to remove the overgrown gums.
+However, in more severe cases, your dentist may recommend surgical removal of the excess gingival tissue.

 Gingival hyperplasia is characterized by abnormal overgrowth of the gum tissues.
 This overgrowth can have different causes, but they have a very similar appearance, which is bright red gingival overgrowth that bleeds easily.
 It can cause pain and affect your oral health.
 Signs and symptoms of gingival enlargement include: